 For emergency situations (water leaks, and back-up's, non-functioning AC/heat during weather extremes, non-functioning refrigerators, electrical outages, gas leaks and fire) we are available 24/7!

 During business hours, call the community office – do NOT leave a message or send an email.
 After hours, call the community office and the prompts will lead you to an operator that will page the appropriate property personnel to respond to your situation.

-Our apartments come fully equipped with refrigerators (some communities offer ice makers), range & hood, dishwasher, disposal, microwave (select communities), and in-unit washer and dryer (select communities).
+The Apartments at President Park is an unfurnished property.
+Our apartments do come fully equipped with refrigerators (some communities offer ice makers), range & hood, dishwasher, disposal, microwave (select communities), and in-unit washer and dryer (select communities).
 Please refer to the website Property Amenities section for details and specifics regarding specific communities.

 Campus Apartments does not sort and deliver resident mail (certain communities may be required to do so by the US Postal Service).
 At most Campus Apartments communities, resident mail is processed and delivered by USPS personnel to your designated unit mailbox.
 At time of move-in, the community staff will issue a mailbox key to each resident for ease of access.
 Upon move-out, should you wish to have your mail forwarded, you will need to complete a Change of Address Form with the local post office (the community office often has these handy).
 All Campus Apartments community offices accept packages and they can be retrieved during business hours with proper ID.